xmos/lib_xua/doc/rst/sw_mixer.rst

      Set mixer(0) input 1 to device input 5 (AUD - Analogue 2)
   $ _

-If you re-run the following command then the first column now has "AUD - Analogue 1 and 2" rather than "DAW (Digital Audio Workstation i.e. the host) - Analogue 1 and 2" confirming the new mapping.
+Re-running the following command will show that the first column now has "AUD - Analogue 1 and 2" rather than "DAW (Digital Audio Workstation i.e. the host) - Analogue 1 and 2" confirming the new mapping.
 Again, by playing audio into analogue inputs 1/2 this can be heard looped through to analogue outputs 1/2::